sasilver75/obsidian/Articles/Tree of Thoughts Prompting (Aug 2023) {Deep Learning Focus}.md

 - Tree of Thought allows us to break problems down into smaller parts (i.e. like a chain of thought), but goes *further* by allowing us to explore multiple solution paths in parallel, forming a tree 🌳 instead of a chain  ⛓️!
 ![[Pasted image 20240306112834.png]]

-[[Tree of Thought]] (ToT) prompting breaks down a problem into a sequence of smaller steps that are solved individually -- but it doesn't constrain the model to output these steps all at once!
+[[Tree of Thoughts]] (ToT) prompting breaks down a problem into a sequence of smaller steps that are solved individually -- but it doesn't constrain the model to output these steps all at once!
 1. Explore multiple choices for each problem-solving thought
 2. Evaluate whether certain thoughts bring the model closer to a final solution
 3. Perform backtracking when certain thoughts are found to be a dead end